ricrogz/getdata_CP/CodeBook.md

 After a visual inspection of the file, first we convert all the labels into lowercase, and then we remove underscore characters from all activity names.

-We also set "activity" as the column name for the activities.
+Then we convert the activity labels to a factor, and finally, we also set "activity" as the column name for the activities.

 #### Task 4: